 Little is known of Tom Dumoulin until his stamped his marked in the pro cycling peloton when he finished sixth at the 2015 Vuelta Espana, having worn the leader’s jersey until the second last day.

-This year, he finished second in Giro d'Italia to Chris Froome, and then followed that up with second place in Tour de France to Geraint Thomas.
+In 2018, he finished second in Giro d’Italia to Chris Froome, and then followed that up with second in Tour de France to Geraint Thomas.

 Back to back second place finishes is itself an amazing feat.

 In recent years, many have failed in the by attempting a back to back Giro d’Italia and the Tour de France.